RichardOtter/Genealogy-scripts/RM/Color from Group/ReadMe.txt

 This utility will change the color coding/color high-lighting of people in the database based on their group membership.
 While this is easily done with RM, this utility allows a series of commands to be executed with one run.
 It is a perfect complement to the utility GroupFromSQL.

 =========================================================================DIV80==
 Backups

+IMPORTANT
+This utility modifies the RM database file.
-IMPORTANT: You should run this script on a copy of your database file until you have confidence using it and confidence in its results.
-Or at least have a current known-good backup.
+You should run this script on a copy of your database file or at least have multiple known-good backups until you are confident that the changes made are the ones desired.

 =========================================================================DIV80==